Regenerative Agriculture

 United States Senate Introduces GROW SMART Act on Innovative Voluntary Water‑Saving Partnerships (S. 3737)

-The U.S. Senate introduced the GROW SMART Act (S. 3737) in January 2026 to provide technical and financial assistance for innovative, voluntary water-saving partnerships between agricultural and industrial sectors.
-This legislation signals a shift toward collaborative water management, offering incentives for water-intensive businesses—including data centers—to invest in resource-sharing and advanced irrigation technologies to mitigate long-term drought risk.
+The U.S. Senate introduced the GROW SMART Act in January 2026 to provide financial and technical support for voluntary water-saving partnerships between agricultural and industrial sectors.
+This legislation creates opportunities for water-intensive businesses to mitigate long-term drought risk through collaborative resource-sharing and investments in advanced irrigation and water-efficient technologies.

 govinfo.govUnited StatesUnited States